THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 While the laplap baked, the ladies showed us how to weave the dried plant into bracelets, and their kids ran around playing, screaming, and hamming it up for the cameras.
-Mowi asked for a contribution, and we gave her $500 Vatu and then were offered papaya and bananas.
+Mowi asked for a contribution, and we gave her $500 Vatu and then she offered us papaya and bananas.
 It was a small little thing, but I enjoyed it!

 That night, we had George and Liv over to have a movie night, complete with popcorn and dropping our main salon table.
 We watched the Lego Batman movie and served the kids dinner and ice cream before sending them back to their happy parents.

-Ryan and Ted from Cheeky Monkey had been gone most of the day after organizing a ride to Lénakel, and they return to tell us that the ride was beautiful (they passed the Yasur volcano) and the town was small and not much of anything.
+Ryan and Ted from Cheeky Monkey organized a ride to Lénakel.
+They returned to tell us that the ride was beautiful (they passed the Yasur volcano).
+Lénakel is small and there’s not much of anything.
 Ryan bought a sim card with 1.5 GB of data for very cheap.
 The ride into town cost $3,000 Vatu ($30 USD).

-Our plans for Vanuatu were to make our way from Tanna Island up to Port Villa (the capital) and Luganville (for diving) over the next few weeks, but a look at the weather told us that there was a very rare opportunity of north winds coming, making it ideal to sail to New Caledonia.
+Our plans for Vanuatu were to make our way from Tanna Island up to Port Villa (the capital) and Luganville (for diving) over the next few weeks.
+However, a look at the weather told us that there was a very rare opportunity of north winds coming, making it ideal to sail to New Caledonia.
 CM and SC had never planned on heading further north in Vanuatu.
 We really wanted to, but the further north you go in Vanuatu the harder it is to get over to New Caledonia, so we joined our friends’ plans to head to New Cal.